GRACeFUL-project/DSL-WP/2016-09/Amanuens/NewAmanuens.md

   in to one DSL nicely?

 * Find a semantic of Causal Loop Diagrams.
+    One way we have studied this is through the lens of "Qualitative Probabilistic Networks",
+    see the reference below.

 ## Reading List
 Ordered by importance (and quality)